Airports are stressful places at the best of times. If you are traveling as a family they can be excruciatingly painful.

 Arriving at the airport with your family can be very stressful.
 Parking spaces are often hard to find near the terminal and transporting luggage can be very taxing.
 Yet with a bit of preparation, your arrival at the airport can be stress-free.

-If you are travelling with a baby, we also highly recommend that you invest a great backpack style travel diaper bag, so that you have your hands-free to deal with tickets, customs, and bag checks.
+If you are traveling with a baby, we also highly recommend that you invest in a great backpack-style travel diaper bag, so that you have your hands free to deal with tickets, customs, and bag checks.

 Another great tip that we have is to keep a printed copy of our 50 really funny knock knock jokes for kids in your carry on bag.
 Pull them out when the kids start driving you crazy, it is a great boredom buster!

 We hope this post has helped and informed you about what to consider on your next journey with the family.
 And hopefully it will be a little more stress free this time around.

 Over to you:

 - Do you have any airport tips to add?

 - Which of these tips from our airport survival guide did you find the most beneficial?

 - If you are traveling with kids, check out the helpful guide to finding the best ride-on luggage for toddlers.

 Disclaimer: This post was contributed by Bridgitt Smith